isomerpages/govtech-gobusiness-main/_browse-all-solutions-Job-Redesign/Job-Redesign-Consultancy.md

 Up to 70% for SMEs, 70% for non-SMEs

-This solution is supported by Workforce Singapore (WSG).
+This solution is supported by Workforce Singapore (Workforce Singapore (WSG)).

 ## Pre-Approved Solutions